apache/datafusion/datafusion/sqllogictest/README.md

 [`sqllogictest`]: https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki

-Tests in the `.slt` file are a sequence of query record generally starting with `CREATE` statements to populate tables and then further queries to test the populated data.
+Tests in the `.slt` file are a sequence of query records generally starting with `CREATE` statements to populate tables and then further queries to test the populated data.